 Somerville youth organizer Edward Dahlstedt talks about how he went from "I hated all police" to working cooperatively with the police through Teen Empowerment dialogue sessions and other activities: Encourage teen-police connections in Somerville.

 Teen Empowerment's Youth, Police, and Community Conversations event in December of 2014 brought together 40 Boston police officers and over 150 community youth and adults.
 Read about it in the Boston Herald: Teens and cops empowered to make a change.
 And read about it in the Globe: Boston police, teens, come together to talk about relations.

 Teen Empowerment's Boston sites organized another youth-police community dialogue at the end of a busy and productive summer.
 Thanks to Commissioner Evans for attending and bringing so many of the command staff.
 Read about it in the Banner: Police, teens air differences in Teen Empowerment meeting.

-Teen Empowerment in Somerville has also been doing work to bring youth and police into dialogue, as reported in the Somerville Times: Youth/police sessions break down barriers and here: Somerville youth and police walking and talking together.
+Teen Empowerment in Somerville has also been doing work to bring youth and police into dialogue, as reported in the Somerville Times here: Youth/police sessions break down barriers and here: Somerville youth and police walking and talking together.
 The Somerville Neighborhood News reports here on a recent police-youth basketball game, with police and youth building their relationships as they work together on teams.
 We are grateful to the Cummings Foundation for a recent grant to support Teen Empowerment's work in Somerville.